fimiller/PortfolioManagement/README.md

 This is a repository where I am investigating quantitative portfolio management strategies using mathematical optimization techniques.
 This is a hobby project of mine.
 The notes below are mostly for myself.

 ## Assumptions Made
+These are some of the initial assumptions that most of the strategies will use.
 1. Most of the Black Scholes assumptions.
 2. Stocks pay no dividends.